 - The Group adopts the successful efforts method of accounting.
-The Management of the Group makes assessments and estimates regarding whether an exploration asset should continue to be carried forward as an exploration and evaluation asset not yet determined or when insufficient information exists for this type of cost to remain as an asset.
-In making this assessment Management takes professional advice from qualified experts. - Oil and gas assets held in property plant and equipment are mainly depreciated on a unit of production basis at a rate calculated by reference to proven and probable reserves and incorporating the estimated future cost of developing and extracting those reserves.
+The Management of the Group makes assessments and estimates regarding whether an exploration and evaluation asset should continue to be carried forward as such when insufficient information exists.
+This assessment is made on a quarterly basis considering the advice from qualified experts. - Oil and gas assets held in property plant and equipment are mainly depreciated on a unit of production basis at a rate calculated by reference to proven and probable reserves and incorporating the estimated future cost of developing and extracting those reserves.
 Future development costs are estimated using assumptions as to the numbers of wells required to produce those reserves, the cost of the wells and future production facilities.

 - Obligations related to the abandonment of wells once operations are terminated may result in the recognition of significant obligations.
 Estimating the future abandonment costs is difficult and requires management to make estimates and judgments because most of the obligations are many years in the future.
 Technologies and costs are constantly changing as well as political, environmental, safety and public relations considerations.
-The Group has adopted the following criterion for recognising well plugging and abandonment related costs: The present value of future costs necessary for well plugging and abandonment is calculated for each area at the present value of the estimated future expenditure.
-The liabilities recognised are based upon estimated future abandonment costs, wells subject to abandonment, time to abandonment, and future inflation rates. - From time to time, the Group may be subject to various lawsuits, claims and proceedings that arise in the normal course of business, including employment, commercial, tax, environmental, safety and health matters.
+The Group has adopted the following criterion for recognizing well plugging and abandonment related costs: The present value of future costs necessary for well plugging and abandonment is calculated for each area at the present value of the estimated future expenditure.
+The liabilities recognized are based upon estimated future abandonment costs, wells subject to abandonment, time to abandonment, and future inflation rates. - From time to time, the Group may be subject to various lawsuits, claims and proceedings that arise in the normal course of business, including employment, commercial, tax, environmental, safety and health matters.
 For example, from time to time, the Group receives notice of environmental, health and safety violations.
 Based on what the Management of the Group currently knows, it is not expected any material impact on the financial statements.